• Skip to primary navigation

 A good homemade biscuit begins with cold butter, which melts in the heat of the oven, causing the layers of flour to push apart creating flaky layers - the key to making your biscuits fluffy, like the sweet potato biscuits.

-We’ve been enjoying these biscuits as a side dish at dinner.
-Try them with blackened chicken, instant pot mashed potatoes or instant pot tomato soup.
-They are also great for breakfast, alongside some eggs and sheet pan pancakes.
+We’ve been enjoying these biscuits as a side dish at dinner, especially as a Mother's day dinner recipe.
+They are also great for breakfast, alongside some eggs and pancakes.

 Jump to: